MagoDelBlocco/step/README.md

 ## How to use
-Run the command ```mvn package appengine:run``` from the portfolio directory or ```./preview.sh``` from the project's root.
+Run the command ```mvn package appengine:run``` from the portfolio directory.
 The webpage will be then accessible on localhost:8080.